-Common in freshwater swamps and wet plaves from sea level to montane habitats.
+Common in freshwater swamps and wet places from sea level to lower montane habitats.
 Often growing in association with flax/harakeke (Phormium tenax).

 Stout, tussock-forming grass up to 4 m tall when in flower.
 Leaf sheath glabrous, ivory with green midrib, copiously covered in white wax.
 Ligule 4 mm.
 Collar dark brown, upper surface clothed in short hairs.
 Leaf blade 2(-3) m x 3 cm, straw-yellow, light-green, rarely dark-green, undersides long hairy toward margins, upper surface with a thick weft of hairs at base, otherwise minutely hairy through, and rather harsh due to numerous prickle-teeth.
 Culm up to 4 m, inflorescence portion up to 1 m tall, stiff, erect, densely plumose.
 Spikelets numerous, 25 mm with 2-3 florets per spikelet.
 Glumes equal, 25 mm, > florets.
 Lemma 10 mm, 3-nerved, scabrid.
 Palea 6.5 mm, keels ciliate.
 Callus hairs 1.5 mm.
 Rachilla 0.5 mm.
 Flowers either perfect or female.
 Anthers of perfect flowers 4.8 mm, in females 2.8 mm.
 Ovary of perfect flowers 1 mm, stigma -styles 1.8 mm; female flowers with ovary 1.3 mm, stigma-style 3.5 mm.
 Seed 2.5-3 mm.

 Easily identified by the stout, erect, densely plumose inflorescences, and ivory leaf sheaths.
-Separated from South American Pampas grass species by their spring-flowering, rather than autumn flowering habit, waxy leaf sheaths, and by the dead leaves which fold longitudinally, and disarticulate in their entirety - the South American species curl up toward the leaf base, ultimately decaying to a state resembling wood shavings.
+Separated from South American Pampas grasses (Cortaderia species) by their spring-flowering, rather than autumn flowering habit, waxy leaf sheaths, and by the dead leaves which fold longitudinally, and disarticulate in their entirety - the South American species curl up toward the leaf base, ultimately decaying to a state resembling wood shavings.

 November - February